-- All night probably because of a dream, gas or a bowel movement.
+- All night, probably because of a dream, gas or a bowel movement.

-When To Be Concerned If Your Baby Is Grunting?
+When To Be Concerned About Baby Grunting?

 - Respiratory issues: Grunting can be a symptom of breathing problems in newborns.
 If the baby displays the following signs along with grunting, it could indicate distress due to respiratory problems (2):